Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 consulting their subordinates.
 Under pressure, they become anxious, defensive, and dominant
 -  **IMPACT theory**, was developed by Geier,
-Downey, and Johnson (), who believed that each leader has one of six behavioral styles: informational, magnetic, position, affiliation, coercive, or tactical.
+Downey, and Johnson (), who believed that each leader has one of six behavioral styles: informational, magnetic, position, affiliation, coercive, or tactical.
 Each style is effective in only a particular situation, or in what the researchers call an organizational climate.`469`
 - According to House’s path–goal theory, a leader can adopt one of four